spontarelliam/glyph_matching_puzzle/README.md

 # Design
 The RFID readers use the SPI interface which requires five digital pins plus Vin and Gnd.
-Since the digital pins can be shared by all of the readers, an Arduino mini will be used.
+Each reader needs its own SS pin, but the other digital pins can be shared.
+Therefore, the following pins are required:

+RST
+MOSI
+MISO
+SCK
+SS1
+SS2
+SS3
+SS4
+LEDs
 Four addressable LEDs will be used with Adafruit's NeoPixel library.